calgaryscientific/tessera/README.md

 ```

 If you want to unbind a property with a callback you must pass the callback into the unbind method to unregister the AppState callback.
 If you unbind a property without passing the callback, the callback will be returned by unbind() and you can unregister the callback using traditional PureWeb methods (removeValueChangedHandler()).

+Finally, all bound values will be recast as strings upon their first synch.

 # PureWeb